MSK61/processorsim/README.md

 Running tests
 -------------
-To run the test suite, execute test.sh script:
+To run the test suite, execute test.sh script(from within a shell open by pipenv):
     ./test.sh